Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Proposed Method

-Starting with the above setup, our goal is to optimize (i.e., fine-tune) predictor $f_{\theta}$ on labeled data to force post-hoc explainer $e$ to produce faithful explanations with better insertion and deletion scores while keeping the predictive capability that the predictor inherently holds.
-For our goal, we assume that predictor $f_{\theta}$ and post-hoc explainer $e$ are differentiable.
-This assumption is common because the DNN predictors trained by backpropagation are differentiable, and most post-hoc explainers, including perturbation-based, gradient-based, CAM-based, and occlusion-based, are also differentiable.
+With the above setup, our goal is to optimize (i.e., fine-tune) predictor $f_{\theta}$ on labeled data to force post-hoc explainer $e$ to produce faithful explanations with the best insertion and deletion scores while maintaining the predictor's inherent predictive capability.
+To achieve our goal, we assume that predictor $f_{\theta}$ and post-hoc explainer $e$ are differentiable.
+This assumption is commonly used because the DNN predictors trained through backpropagation are differentiable, and most post-hoc explainers, including perturbation-based, gradient-based, CAM-based, and occlusion-based explainers, are also differentiable.

-\myparagraph{Preliminaries: Insertion and Deletion Metrics.} To assess the faithfulness of the explanation, the insertion and deletion metrics are widely used.
-In particular, the insertion metric evaluates the increase of the predicted probability for a target label when pixels deemed important in the explanation are gradually inserted on a blank image.
-Conversely, the deletion metric evaluates the decrease of the predicted probability for the target label when such important pixels are gradually deleted from the input image.
+\myparagraph{Preliminaries: Insertion and Deletion Metrics.} The insertion and deletion metrics are widely used to assess the faithfulness of an explanation.
+In particular, the insertion metric evaluates the increase in the predicted probability for a target label when pixels that are deemed important to the explanation are gradually added to a blank image.
+Conversely, the deletion metric evaluates the decrease in the predicted probability for the target label when such important pixels are gradually deleted from the input image.
 Therefore, if the insertion score is high and the deletion score is low, we can say the explanation is faithful to the predictor.
 More formally, for image $\bx \in \set{X}$ and label $y \in \set{Y}$, the insertion and deletion metrics are defined as follows: